r1cksec/cheatsheets/theorie/active-directory-methodology.md

 ## TGT
 The Ticket Granting Ticket allows users and services to request tickets from the Ticket Granting Service.

+## TPM
+The Trusted Platform Module is designed to provide hardware-based, security-related functions.
+It can be used to store cryptographic keys or in combination with certificates.

 ## TRUSTED_FOR_DELEGATION
 A flag which can be set in the User Account Control Flags.
 This flag prevents the extension S4U2Self from being used.
 If this flag is set, a service can only forward the authentication of a user to the Kerberos Authentication Server.
 The impersonated user must have interacted with the service before impersonation.